Our Homeschool Preschool Daily Rhythm

 If you’re looking for quality, living books to read with your preschool-aged children, I compiled this free book list: 100 Living Books for the Early Years.
 Download yours for free!

-Outing / Outdoor Play
+Outing and Outdoor Play

 The children typically will have their snack outside on the patio and listen to some audiobooks while I clean up from schooling.
 From then until rest time, I try to schedule things ahead of time that foster relationship and exploration.
 Sometimes that means we all go outside and make mud pies.
 Other days we walk a trail or have a picnic.
 Often we have playdates with friends, at our home or meet up at a park.
 One day a week my sister-in-law and niece come over and we all bake a treat together that correlates with what we are learning.
 Another day each week we go to the library to get the next unit’s books and attend preschool storytime.